timescale/docs/use-timescale/data-retention/create-a-retention-policy.md

 1. Choose which hypertable you want to add the policy to.
 Decide how long want you want to keep data before dropping it.
-In this example, the hypertable name is `conditions`, and data is kept for 24 hours.
+In this example, the hypertable named `conditions` retains the data for 24 hours.
 1. Call `add_retention_policy`:

     ```sql